 At Richard Wilson Long Solicitors we want to give you the best possible service.
 However, if at any point you become unhappy or concerned about the service we have provided then you should inform us immediately so that we can do our best to resolve the problem.

 In the first instance, it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at this stage.
 If you would like to make a formal complaint, then you can read our full Complaints Procedure here.

 Making a complaint will not affect how we handle your case.

 The Solicitors Regulation Authority can help you if you are concerned about our handling of your matter.
 This could be for things like delays, an issue with our advice, taking or losing your money or treating you unfairly because of your age, a disability or other characteristics.

 You can raise your concerns with the Solicitors Regulation Authority.

-Before accepting a complaint for investigation, The Legal Ombudsman will check that you have tried to resolve your complaint with us first.
-If that has occurred you must make your complaint to them: -
+Before accepting a complaint about the investigation, The Legal Ombudsman will check that you have tried to resolve your complaint with us first.
+If that has occurred you must make your complaint to them: –

 - Within six months of receiving a final response to your complaint